 In the novel, Blackie Cole is the star attraction at a mob-controlled bar where everyone works in drag, from the wait staff to the performers.
 In the men’s room one evening, she stumbles across the murdered scion of one of the city’s first families, and soon finds herself caught between the law and her employers.

 Fiction it might have been, but fantasy it wasn’t: During her talk, Davis explained that as a young academic working at Stony Brook University on Long Island, she’d befriended a group of older lesbians, women with names like Toni the Stripper, Sully Sullivan, and Augusta “Gus” Cole.
 Her book was based on their lives.
-Not the mystery bit, but the really interesting stuff: The world of America’s first drag superstars, the swells who came to see them, and the Mafiosi who kept everyone on the take and made it all possible.
+Not the mystery bit, but the really interesting stuff: The world of America’s 1940s drag superstars, the swells who came to see them, and the Mafiosi who kept everyone on the take and made it all possible.

 This was in contrast to actual gay bars, which were also run by the mob, but were dank little dives.
-After all, they catered to gays at a time when homosexuality was illegal.
+After all, they catered to gays at a time when homosexuality was widely persecuted.
 No one was going to protest the shitty conditions or watered-down drinks when just being seen in one of those places could ruin your life.
 Many of these establishments existed literally in the shadows, beneath New York City’s two former elevated trains.

 “Most of the bars in the Village were lesbian,” according to Davis’ research.
 “The boys were uptown under the 3rd Avenue El.
 The girls were downtown on 3rd Street, under the 6th Ave El.”
 Most of the places, such as Benny’s Wonderbar, Tony Pastor’s Downtown, Elle’s Bar, Mona’s, Provincetown Landing, and The Welcome Inn, are only dimly remembered today, if not entirely forgotten.